NicolasDaviau/Bib-Data-Ecosystem-Project/README.md

    ```
 2. Upload the `UberDataset.csv` file to your S3 bucket.
 3. Start an AWS EMR cluster with Spark and Hadoop pre-installed.
-4. Submit the Spark job:
+4. Creat an "EMR step" or manualy Submit the Spark job:
    ```bash
    spark-submit --data_source <s3_input_path> --output_uri <s3_output_path> SparkTask.py
    ```
-5. Use Kibana to visualize the processed data by connecting it to the Elasticsearch index.
+5. Use Kibana to visualize the processed data.

 ---

 ## Future Work
 - **Expand the dataset**: Include more comprehensive datasets to test the pipeline’s scalability and flexibility.
 - **Enhance visualizations**: Build more complex dashboards in Kibana for deeper insights.
-- **Implement real-time processing**: Use Kafka for streaming data into the pipeline for real-time analytics.
 - **Optimize resource usage**: Explore auto-scaling options in AWS EMR to handle variable workloads efficiently.

 ---